jradrion/TEFLoN/README.md

 Step 1a) If you have a reference TE annotation in BED6 format, use teflon_prep_annotation.py to prepare your reference genome for mapping.

 IMPORTANT NOTES:
+Using the `-f` option will append a user-provided set of consensus sequences to your reference prior to mapping, helping TEFLoN identify sequences that may not correspond to those in the reference TE annotation.
 A unique identifier must be used for each entry in the annotation BED file (column 4).
 An example annotation file is provided in TEFLoN/test_files.
 TEFLoN also required a "TE hierarchy" file, which includes a line corresponding to every TE in the reference annotation and at least one label for that TE (ideally this label would indicate the family/order/class for each TE instance, but you can use any label you like.)
 TEFLoN will either group or split TEs by their respective labels provided in this file.
 The first line of this tab-separated TE hierarchy file must include identifying headers (the header for column one must be "id", but the other header labels are chosen by the user).
 A good example of a properly formatted TE hierarchy file is provided in the test files.

 ```
 usage: python /usr/local/teflon_prep_annotation.py <required> [optional]